MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508KernelGREEN.rst

 * Get the Kernel GREEN,
 * Configure it,
-* Build the project and get the artifacts: Virtual Device, Executable, Javadoc, ...
+* Build the project and get the modules: Virtual Device, Executable, Javadoc, ...
 * Run a Sandboxed Application project on this Multi-Sandbox Executable.

 In case you are not familiar with MicroEJ, please visit `Discover MicroEJ <https://developer.microej.com/discover-microej/>`__ to understand the principles of our technology.